danmaps/Spatial-Proximity-Excel/README.md

 ## Usage

-1. Place your Excel file in the project directory.
-2. Follow the prompts in the Streamlit app to upload your file and perform spatial analysis.
+Follow the prompts in the Streamlit app to upload your file and perform spatial analysis.

 ## Troubleshooting